Using KST for graphing

 copy librxtxParallel.so, librxtxSerial.so to and RXTXcomm.jar to java folder.
 Mine was:

 $ sudo cp librxtxSerial.so /usr/lib/jvm/java-7-openjdk-i386/jre/lib/ext

 Edit Program.java in a text editor to set the serial port and speed (e.g. myArduino.start("/dev/ttyUSB0",9600);)

 $ sudo java Program

-You should now see serial data coming into the terminal window.
-To log to tmp.dat file ready to open in KST run:
+You should see serial data in the terminal window.
+To log to tmp.dat, run:

 $ sudo java Program >tmp.dat